AalaaGhanam/kib-tmdb-service/README.md

 # KIB TMDB Service

-This is the architecture of AMON NodeJS Test.
 Welcome to the TMDB APIs written in NodeJS using NestJS framework.
 This is a service orchestration layer responsible for connecting frontend applications to KIB TMDB backend business systems.